mezo-org/tigris/docs/rfc/rfc-1.md

 - Given the fact that veBTC owner can execute trove manegement actions beyond the `BorrowLocker` contract, the `BorrowLocker` contract must track the trove state and ensure all edge cases are handled correctly so there is no way the custodied veBTC token remains locked indefinitely.
+- If veBTC is used as collateral, there is always a possibility to create an MUSD loan with high CR, withdraw the excess BTC collateral to circumvent the veBTC lock, and create another veBTC NFT to inflate the voting power.
+Possible defense mechanism here is blocking collateral withdrawals for MUSD loans backed by veBTC.
+Alternatively, veBTC-backed loans could have an upper limit on the CR but, this solution just decreases the scale of the issue and does not eliminate it altogether.

 #### Participate in Tigris